mahrton/ibs/README.md

-# ibs
-Simple login written in Go
+# Simple login page in Go